AnaviTechnology/anavi-docs/anavi-fume-extractor/anavi-fume-extractor.md

 ## Introduction

-ANAVI Fume Extractor is an open source hardware, easy-to-use, Wi-Fi compatible development board for smart smoke absorber for makers.
-It is powered by ESP8266 and supports 5V 80mm fan, mini OLED display, 5V analog MQ gas sensor and up to 3 additional I2C sensor modules.
+ANAVI Fume Extractor is a smart, open source, solder smoke absorber.
+It is powered by a Wi-Fi development board with an ESP8266, an 80 mm fan, and a replaceable filter.
+ANAVI Fume Extractor has dedicated slots for a mini OLED I²C display and a MQ-135 gas sensor module, as well as slots for up to three additional I²C sensor modules for measuring temperature, humidity, light, and barometric pressure.
+Furthermore, there are UART pins for easy flashing of custom firmware and an extra GPIO for connecting external peripherals.

+Soldering is fun, but soldering fumes are dangerous to your health.
+Stay safe and healthy by using a fume extractor.
+Existing products on the market are bulky, noisy, and lack smart features.
+The alternative is ANAVI Fume Extractor.
 Dangerous fumes during soldering and air pollution is a very serious problem.
 Monitoring air quality and detecting toxic gases can improve one's quality of life.
 All these features make ANAVI Fume Extractor appropriate for developers, makers, students and open source enthusiasts who are interested in home automation and an environmentally friendly lifestyle.

 ANAVI Fume Extractor is designed with the free and open source electronics design automation suite [KiCAD](http://kicad-pcb.org/).
 No soldering is required.
 You can assemble ANAVI Fume Extractor with your bare hands and a screwdriver.

 ## Features & Specifications

+* **Fan:** 80 mm, 5 V DC, 0.25 A with replaceable filter
 * **CPU:** Tensilica L106 32-bit processor (ESP8266)
 * **Connectivity:** Wi-Fi 802.11 b/g/n
 * **Gas sensor support:** MQ-135 for air quality or any other 5 V MQ analog gas sensor
-* **Peripherals:** 80x80mm 5V fan, mini OLED display, UART pins for flashing custom firmware, button, three slots for I²C sensors
+* **Peripherals:** Mini OLED display, UART pins for flashing custom firmware, button, three slots for I²C sensors
-* **Compatibility:** Arduino IDE, PlatformIO, Home Assistant, OpenHAB MQTT, and any modern web browser
+* **Compatibility:** Arduino IDE, PlatformIO, Home Assistant, OpenHAB, ThingSpeak, MQTT, and any modern web browser
-* **Certification:** Open Source Hardware Association (OSHWA)
+* **Certification:** Open Source Hardware Association (OSHWA) BG000060
-* **Dimensions:** 75 mm x 40 mm
+* **Dimensions:** 80x129x54 mm

 ## Target Market